 - A woolen hat for warmth.

 - A torchlight.
 A head torchlight would be better.
 Head torchlight leaves your hands free.
-This makes conducting your business easier, especially in toilets.
+This helps you walk in nights and helpful especially in toilets.

 - Sunglasses for the intense sun and the bright white snow at the top.